ddmitov/perl-executing-browser/README.md

 * If PEB is started with administrative privileges, it displays a warning page and no scripts can be executed.
 * Users have no dialog to select arbitrary local scripts for execution by PEB.
 Only scripts within the ```{PEB_binary_directory}/resources/app``` directory can be executed if they are invoked from the PEB pseudo-domain: ```http://local-pseudodomain/```.
 * PEB can not and does not download remote files and can not execute Perl scripts from remote locations.
-* If loading of untrusted content is attempted in any browser window, a warning message is displayed and all local pages in the same window are blocked until user reloads the start page to restore local scripting.
+* If loading of untrusted content is attempted in a trusted page, a warning message blocks the entire browser window until user reloads the start page to restore local scripting.
 * All HTML pages from untrusted domains, if called from a trusted page, are automatically displayed in a separate browser window.
 * No local Perl scripts can be started if loading of untrusted content in the same window is attempted.
   No local Perl scripts can be started if they are called from a web page.